 According to ESRB, this game contains: Blood and Gore, Violence

-According to ESRB, this game contains: Mild Violence
+According to ESRB, this game contains: Language, Partial Nudity, Violence

 Terminator: Redemption isn't a great game.
 It doesn't break any new ground in concept or execution, and the graphics aren't exactly eye-popping.
 It is, however, the best Terminator console game, and comes right on the heels of a game so bad I didn't bother to review it, and then one of the worst professionally made video games of this generation.
 It's not a perfect game by any means, but when put in the context of Atari's brutal mishandling of the Terminator franchise, this game is nothing less than them knocking one out of the park.